Bebop and Rocksteady: Teenage Mutant Ninja Turtles (1987–1996)

 Although the transformation did make them larger and stronger, they remained bungling, incompetent simpletons, and were completely inept at stopping the Turtles or carrying out Shredder's plans.
 Throughout most of the series, they tried to attack the Turtles with brute force, without applying knowledge and strategy.
 In the episode "The Missing Map," when the two were accidentally caught in Krang's "brain extraction" machine, the results concluded there was "no data to extract," implying that the two possessed little or no knowledge.
 Most of the time, the Turtles consider them to be formidable in combat (despite their stupidity) due to their great strength and endurance, and as such, often have to resort to using their surroundings to outwit them rather than fighting them in a straightforward manner.
 But their attempts at the turtles seem to regularly fail due to their incompetence and goofing behavior, which all leads to them being abused both physically and verbally by Shredder and Krang, and the former even fired them in one episode.
 Rare examples of them achieving success would be capturing Michelangelo in "Cowabunga Shredhead" when he forgets his weapons and using a ray on all four turtles which fills them with fear in the episode "Bebop and Rocksteady Conquer the Universe."

-In one episode of the series, Bebop was shown to have kept a pet turtle, which got mutated into the evil turtle Slash.
+In one episode of the series, Bebop was shown to have kept a pet turtle which got mutated into the evil turtle Slash.

-In Planet of the Turtleoids, Part 1, Bebop and Rocksteady were responsible for causing a red bull and a mole to be exposed to a mutagen-showering machine at the zoo, transforming them into Groundchuck and Dirtbag, by accidentally setting them free at the same time when Shredder and Krang wanted to mutate a lion and a gorilla (which were freed by the Turtleoid Kerma) to be their latest henchmen.
+In "Planet of the Turtleoids" Pt.
+1, Bebop and Rocksteady were responsible for causing a cow and a mole to be exposed to a mutagen-showering machine transforming them into Groundchuck and Dirtbag by accidentally setting the respective animals free at the same time when Shredder and Krang wanted to mutate a lion and a gorilla (which were freed by the Turtleoid Kerma) to be their latest henchmen.

 In season eight, Bebop and Rocksteady seemed to have some form of intelligence and talked and joked around less.
-Rocksteady and Bebop's last appearance is in the season 8 finale Turtle Trek.
+Rocksteady and Bebop's last appearance is in the season 8 finale "Turtle Trek".
 In that episode, the Turtles destroy the Technodrome's engines, trapping it and its inhabitants in Dimension X for good.
 While their bosses Krang and Shredder returned in the 10th and final season, Bebop and Rocksteady did not.
 Their ultimate fate was not explained, although it is assumed that they are still somewhere in Dimension X.